 1. Curb ramps – Made from crumb rubber, auto curb ramps are used to bridge the gap from street to driveway in neighborhoods where rollover curbs make the transition difficult.
 In a three-piece curb bridge set, 12 tires are recycled.

-2. Highway resurfacing – In several states crumb rubber is being mixed with recycled and virgin asphalt materials attaining a high reduction of internal vehicle noise as well as a reduction of highway noise in highly populated areas.
-This reduces the amount of limited resource virgin asphalt being used.
+2. Highway resurfacing – In several US states, crumb rubber is mixed with recycled and virgin asphalt materials.
+The end material is quiet to drive and reduces the amount of limited resource virgin asphalt being used.

 3. Highway sound barriers – Many states are now using sound barriers to protect neighborhoods from the loud noises produced by nearby highways.
 In northern Virginia, a sound barrier was developed using a mixture of concrete aggregate, cement, water and small pieces of shredded tires.
 Sounds are absorbed by this “Whisper Wall.”

 4. Rubber surfacing – Rubber tires are being used as playground and running track surfacing.
 The resulting material is durable as well as soft, lessening the impact of a fall and reduces injury to runners.
 This same material is also being used as mulch in road medians or landscaping areas.